Skip to content

 🛌 Bedrooms

-Linens: Unfortunately, we won’t be able to provide a change of linen, but you’re welcome to wash yours if needed (or request that Charles the cleaner, who comes in on Wednesdays, to change them for you).
+Linen: Unfortunately, we won’t be able to provide a change of linen, but you’re welcome to wash yours if needed (or request that our cleaner Charles, who is available on Wednesdays, to wash and change them for you).

 Cupboard space: Any unlocked space that’s empty is yours to use!
-We’ll clear out some space for you in both bedrooms, including some extra hangers.
+We’ll clear out some space for you in both bedrooms closets / drawers, and will leave you some extra hangers.

 Too cold?

-Extra blankets: We’ve left an extra cotton blanket in the main bedroom cupboard, in case the current duvets are insufficient.
+Extra blankets: We’ve left an extra cotton blanket in the main bedroom cupboard, in case the winter duvets are insufficient.

 Too warm?